UPDATED APRIL 2022

 This is the classic cardigan.
 It is designed for warmth.
 Left open it works well – read my comments above on styling a long cardigan.
 Not quite as slimming as a long cardigan but still good.

 The problem comes when you button the cardigan up.
 Because it stops at your widest point.
-Now you have a silhouette that is near enough cut in half with the dividing line accentuating an area you probably don’t want highlighting.
+Now you have a silhouette that is near enough cut in half with the dividing line accentuating an area you probably don’t want highlighting-your hips.

 As you can tell, it’s not my favorite length.
 I find it just doesn’t work hard enough in my capsule wardrobe.